jessikarwang/DH150-JessikaWang/Assignment08/README.md

 View the full usability testing [here](https://github.com/jessikarwang/DH150-JessikaWang/tree/main/assignment02)

-## User research: Contextual Inquiry
+## User Research: Contextual Inquiry
 In order to better understand users and their motivations, I conducted a contextual inquiry on my roommate who enjoys gardening and learning about plants.
 The methods I used were interview and participatory observation.
 This was conducted in the apartment in a quiet environment.